 Restaurants are allowed to operate at limited capacity.
 Food and alcohol sales are allowed, but people are not meant to dance or crowd together, and masks are expected to be worn when not eating or drinking or moving outside your or your group’s “bubble” for things like going to the bathroom.

 For places with indoor seating, you are meant to be there for a maximum of 2 hours.
 Many restaurants and bars may also require a reservation.
 Checking out their Instagram or Facebook pages is a good way to see how to do this.
+Places are also supposed to close by 1 am and many are closing earlier.

 Some hotels in the Rosario Islands and Tierra Bomba have opened as well.
 Those that have beach areas are allowed to make use of them, and if they have the proper permission they can serve food and alcohol.